 How have agencies responded to this new freedom?
 Some are voluntarily extending the hiring freeze until they can get their bearings and have more budget certainty.
 Others have already decided to offer buyouts.
 And at least one large department plans to reorganize without cutting its workforce.

 Below is a look at how agencies are approaching workforce changes.
 We will continue to update this list as we get new information.
 Please use the comment section at the bottom to let us know if we’ve missed any activity at your agency.

 - Environmental Protection Agency: The agency plans to offer a buyout and early retirement program, according to an April memo by acting Deputy Administrator Mike Flynn.
-The memo did not provide many details on the program, except that EPA’s goal is to complete it by the end of the fiscal year on Sept.
-30.
+A more recent memo said the agency would like 1,200 employees to accept separation incentives; those approved for the offer would leave by Sept.
+2.

 - State Department: The department is continuing its hiring freeze while it finalizes its workforce restructuring plan, but a report from Bloomberg in late April said a preliminary version of the plan would involve cutting 2,300 jobs, about 600 of them through buyouts.

 - Broadcasting Board of Governors: BBG will not hire anyone -- even candidates who have already been selected for positions -- until at least May 1, CEO and Director John Lansing wrote in an email to employees.

 - Defense Department: Secretary James Mattis on May 2 sent a memo allowing hiring to begin, but asking leadership to focus on the “necessity and prudence” of recruitment and hiring actions going forward.